mecking/inotify-recursive-js/README.md

 inotify-recursive-js
 ====================

 By default Inotify monitoring of directories is not recursive, so I did it...
-Maybe can become a module in npm

 # Usage